View Peter Skrmetta's Obituary on SunHerald.com and share memories

 In lieu of flowers the family prefers donations to or the Harrison County Humane Society.

-A service honoring Peter will be held Wednesday, March 27, 2019 with a visitation from 1pm until 2pm at Bradford-O'Keefe Funeral Home,15th Street, Gulfport with a Funeral Mass to follow at 3pm at St. James Catholic Church, Cowan-Lorraine Rd., Gulfport.
+A service honoring Peter will be held Wednesday, March 27, 2019 with a visitation from 1pm until 3pm with a Funeral Mass to follow at 3pm all at St. James Catholic Church, Cowan-Lorraine Rd., Gulfport.
+The 15th Street Chapel of Bradford-O'Keefe Funereal Home is in charge of arrangements.
 View and sign register book at www.bradfordokeefe.com